Tarro, New South Wales: Churches

 In 1841 Edward Sparke Snr, original settler and owner of "Woodlands" conveyed 2.43 ha of land on the High Road to the Church of England and the Bishop of Australia.
 During the same year he donated 0.4 ha to the Lord Bishop of Australia, William Grant Broughton, for a burial ground.
 In 1842 Sparke and his wife Mary, with the approval of Robert Scott the mortgagee, sold Bishop Broughton 1.6 ha four acres "on which a Parsonage House is now built", commencing at the north east corner of the Township of Upper Hexham, for £100, "for erection and completion of Parsonage".

 A church, named St Stephens, was opened in Tarro around 1849.
 This rustic structure, was replaced by a more elegant wooden building in 1905.
 There was also a parsonage.
 This church was later joined by Sunday school hall in the 1960s.
 Next door was tennis court, which was later replaced by a youth centre in the early 1970s.
 Around 1980 St Stephens was sold and removed.
 The site of the church is now the site of the Tarro Interchange with the New England Highway.

 Tarro's old pioneer cemetery is on Quarter Sessions Road with burials dating from the mid nineteenth century.

 The foundation stone for Our Lady of Lourdes Catholic Church at 42 Anderson Drive was laid on 4 December 1922.

 Post office

 Tarro's first post office was named Upper Hexham and was located at the railway station.
 Around 1918 the post office moved to Woodberry Road, and later to 13 Maitland Road (now Anderson Drive).
-The post office housed the manual telephone switchboard until automatic switching was introduced in 1957.
-The post office closed on 30 July 1993 and Tarro is now served by Beresfield Post Office.
+It housed the manual telephone switchboard until automatic switching was introduced in 1957.
+The post office closed on 30 July 1993, and Tarro is now served by Beresfield Post Office.